From: Stephen Williamson

 Click here for a June 2016 list of the most popular email networks (according to the number of live emails involved).

 One of the iPhone's early features was its "push email" support from Microsoft Exchange servers and Apple servers i.e. mac.com, me.com (now discontinued) and iCloud.com.
-Push emails, click here for more info, was a notable feature on the Blackberry phone by the Research in Motion network.
+Click here for a discussion in 2018.

 For new users:- Noting too whenever you hit Apple Mail's Reply button, due to their limited memory iPhones and iPads remove embedded images (that includes pictures embedded in email signatures) from email correspondence replacing the images with text fields e.g. <image001.jpg>, <image002.jpg>.